Snaacky/thewiki/docs/guides/docker.md

       - NET_ADMIN
     ports: # Anything using your VPN will need its ports added here to be reachable.
       - 8123:8123 # qBittorrent WebUI
-      - 8080:8080 # SABnzbd UI
 ```
 ==-

 We would also recommend sorting your media-related folders in the following way for ease of use:
 - `/home/user/data/torrents/` - where you torrent client will save files.
-- `/home/user/data/usenet` - where your usenet client will save files.
 - `/home/user/data/media` - where your hardlinked files will reside, so that they can be read by your media server (Plex/Jellyfin/etc.)
   - `/home/user/data/media/tv` - where Sonarr will hardlink files.
   - `/home/user/data/media/movies` - where Radarr will hardlink files.